Keukenhof Gardens is favourite spot in near Amsterdam in Holland attracting more than 1.5 Million tourists annually.

 At these seasonal garden in Lisse, visitors get to see more than 7 million flowers, including 800 different kinds of tulips.

-In this article, we explain everything you must know before visiting the Keukenhof Gardens.
+In this article, we explain everything you must know before visiting the Keukenhof Gardens in 2020.

 3. How to reach?